frustra/strayphotons/README.md

   - On Mac, the `--basic-renderer` flag is required.

 - Windows: set command line arguments in Visual Studio via Debug->sp Properties->Debugging.

+### Assets

+When making changes to certain assets, build tools need to be run.
+These tools require installing node.

+- To compile a `.scene`, use `./sp-scenes.sh` in the assets folder.
+- To automatically compile scenes when the files change, `npm install -g nodemon` and run `make watch-scenes`.
+- To compile a model, use `./sp-convert.sh <path to obj>`.

 ### Audio